GoogleCloudPlatform/mqtt-cloud-pubsub-connector/README.md

 To provision and configure an environment to perform testing and validation experiments on Google Cloud, we provide the necessary infrastructure-as-code descriptors:

-- [terraform](terraform): This directory contains all the necessary [Terraform](https://www.terraform.io/)
-    descriptors to provision the runtime environment in an existing [Google Cloud project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
+- `terraform`: This directory contains all the necessary [Terraform](https://www.terraform.io/) descriptors to provision the runtime environment in an existing [Google Cloud project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
-- [terraform-init](terraform-init): This directory contains all the necessary Terraform descriptors to provision a Google Cloud project and a Google Cloud Storage bucket to use as a remote [Terraform backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+- `terraform-init`: This directory contains all the necessary Terraform descriptors to provision a Google Cloud project and a Google Cloud Storage bucket to use as a remote [Terraform backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).